History of Hungary: Nationalization

-By 1950, the state controlled most of the economy, as all large and mid-sized industrial companies, plants, mines, banks of all kind as well as all companies of retail and foreign trade were nationalized without any compensation.
-Following Soviet economic policies, Rákosi declared that Hungary would become a "country of iron and steel" even though Hungary lacked iron ore completely.
+By 1950, the state controlled most of the economy, as all large and mid-sized industrial companies, plants, mines, banks of all kinds, as well as all companies of retail and foreign trade were nationalized without any compensation.
+Following Soviet economic policies, Rákosi declared that Hungary would become a "country of iron and steel" even though Hungary completely lacked iron ore.
 The forced development of heavy industry served military purposes.
 A disproportionate amount of the country's resources were spent on building whole new industrial cities and plants from scratch, while much of the country was still in ruins since the war.
 Traditional strengths of Hungary, such as the agricultural and textile industries, were neglected.

-Large agricultural latifundia were divided and distributed among poor peasants already in 1945.
-In agriculture, the government forced independent peasants to enter cooperatives in which they would become paid laborers, and many of them stubbornly resisted, while the government retaliated with higher food quotas imposed on peasants' produce.
+Large agricultural latifundia were divided and distributed among poor peasants in 1945.
+In agriculture, the government forced independent peasants to enter cooperatives in which they would become paid laborers, and when many of them stubbornly resisted, the government retaliated with higher food quotas imposed on peasants' produce.
 Rich peasants, called 'kulaks' in Russian, were declared "class enemies" and suffered sanctions.
 With them, some of the most able farmers were removed from production.
 The declining agricultural output led to a constant scarcity of food, especially meat.

 Rákosi rapidly expanded the education system in Hungary.
-This was an attempt to replace the educated class of the past by what Rákosi called a new "working intelligentsia".
-In addition to effects such as better education for the poor, more opportunities for working class children and increased literacy in general, this measure also included the dissemination of communist ideology in schools and universities.
+This was an attempt to replace the educated class of the past by what Rákosi called a new "working intelligentsia."
+In addition to effects such as better education for the poor, more opportunities for working class children, and increased literacy in general, this measure also included the dissemination of communist ideology in schools and universities.
 Also, as part of efforts at separation of church and state, practically all religious schools were taken into state ownership, and religious education was denounced as retrograde propaganda and gradually eliminated from schools.

 Cardinal József Mindszenty was arrested in December 1948 and accused of treason.
 After five weeks under arrest (which included torture), he confessed to the charges against him and was sentenced to life imprisonment.
 The Protestant and Catholic churches were also purged, and their leaders were replaced by those willing to remain loyal to Rákosi's government.

-The Hungarian military hastily staged public trials to purge "Nazi remnants and imperialist saboteurs".
+The Hungarian military hastily staged public trials to purge "Nazi remnants and imperialist saboteurs."
 Several officers were sentenced to death and executed in 1951, including Lajos Toth, a distinguished fighter ace of World War II.
 The victims were cleared posthumously following the overthrow of communism.